stephanie0102/Tabular_ML_Project/README.md

 This project trains and tests tabular models on three datasets: CoverType, HELOC, and HIGGS.
 The default baseline uses the TabPFN model.
 All code is Python.

 ## Research Question
-Can a unified machine learning pipeline achieve better performance over a pretrained baseline on heterogeneous tabular datasets with varying class imbalance?
+Can lightweight tree-based models (LightGBM/XGBoost) outperform a pretrained transformer-based baseline (TabPFN 2.5) across three heterogeneous tabular datasets, despite their differences in scale, feature types, and class imbalance?

 ## Setup
 - Python